 KENTUCKY

-Home Inspectors in Kentucky are regulated by the Board of Home Inspectors within the Office of Occupations and Professions.
+Home inspectors in Kentucky are regulated by the Board of Home Inspectors within the Office of Occupations and Professions.

-• High school diploma or GED
+• Have a high school diploma or GED

-• Submit a 2x2 passport photo
+• Submit a 2”x2” passport photo

 • Pass the National Home Inspectors Exam

-• Certification of insurance
+• Obtain certification of insurance

-Contact Info:
+Contact Information

 Kentucky Board of Home Inspectors

-656 Chamberlin Avenue, Suite B
+Suite B

 Frankfort, KY 40601